 Add your desired amount for flavoring oil drops.

-Allow the filled molds to sit and set for at least 30 minutes at room temperature or in the refrigerator before attempting to remove the gummies from the molds.
+Once filled, allow the molds to sit and set for at least 30 minutes at room temperature, or in the refrigerator, before attempting to remove the gummies from the molds.
+If they are not fully set after 30 minutes, wait another 30 minutes.

 Carefully remove the gummies from the molds.
 Decide whether you want to store them in the fridge immediately or allow them to air dry.